tradecloud/tradecloud-docs-api-v2/buyer/overview.md

 ## Optional step 3.
 Add the logistical status of goods to order update

 {% hint style="warning" %}
-This feature is planned and API and documentation may change.
+This feature is planned for development.
+The API and documentation may change.
 {% endhint %}

 You can [Add the logistical status of goods to order update](update.md#logistics-status-in-the-planned-delivery-schedule)